Equipment & Facility Design for Risk Zones

 • Key Features to Include:

-Resistant to corrosion and water ingress in washdown areas
+Resistance to corrosion and water ingress in washdown areas

 Evidence to Maintain:

-• Equipment specs and approval records
+• Equipment specifications and approvals

-Cleaning validation reports
+Cleaning validation records

-Equipment zoning matrix or color-coding policy
+Zoning matrix or color-coding policy

 4. Control Personnel, Product, and Waste Flows